 - having a type of animal that is not allowed

 - not having the required licenses for your pet

 Provincial laws or local bylaws might ban or limit certain animals.
 For example, some exotic animals, and dog breeds like pit bulls.

-Your landlord or the Landlord and Tenant Board might also give you the choice to get rid of your pet instead of moving out.
+Your landlord or the LTB might also give you the choice to get rid of your pet instead of moving out.